leahneukirchen/nitro/README.md

   in a certain order.
   `SYS/finish` is run before all remaining services are killed and the system is brought down.
+  After all processes are terminated, `SYS/final` is run.

 ## Modes of operation